BDA-KTS/semantic-search-over_social-media-posts/readme2.md

 ---

 ## Description
-This method performs a semantic search across a collection of social media posts (e.g., tweets) and returns the most similar posts to the provided search query.
-It leverages a pretrained language model to compute semantic similarity between the query and posts using cosine similarity, returning the top-K matches sorted by similarity.
+This method allows users to perform a semantic search across a collection of social media posts (e.g., tweets) and retrieve the most relevant posts for a given query.
+For example, a social scientist studying public discourse on topics like *social media*, *gender issues*, or *elections* can use this tool to identify posts that share a similar meaning to the input query.

-The method reads search queries from `data/input_queries.txt` (one query per line) and writes the results to `data/output.json`.
-It uses [FastText embeddings](https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip) for word/token embeddings, which are averaged to compute post/document embeddings.

-Social scientists can use this tool to find semantically similar posts for queries related to topics like social media, women, or elections.
-The method allows customization via a `config.json` file to adjust parameters such as the input dataset, the number of results (`top-K`), and preprocessing options (e.g., cleaning).
+### Usecase(s)
+The method supports applications like trend analysis and content categorization in user-generated content.
+It is particularly useful for understanding how a specific topic is discussed across various contexts in social media.
+### Keywords
+*Text similarity, Semantic similarity search, text retrieval*
 ---

 ## How to Use

 ### Prerequisites
 - **Python v3.8** (preferably through Anaconda)
-- A collection of social media posts in JSON format placed in the `socialmedia_posts/` folder.
-(For demonstration, NLTK sample tweets are included in `corpora/tweets.20150430-223406.json`.)
+- This method requires a collection of social media posts in `JSON` format.
+Place the collection in the `corpora/` folder and update the file name in the `config.json` to point to your dataset (e.g., `tweets.20150430-223406.json`).
+For demonstration purposes, the method uses a sample dataset of NLTK tweets located in `corpora/tweets.20150430-223406.json`.

 ### Steps to Execute
 1. **Set up a Virtual Environment**